Consumer Confidence in the Dairy industry has been questionable….

 Lack of Transport Infrastructure

-These are some of the hot issues grappling the dairy industry.
+These are some of the hot issues grappling the supply chain of dairy products.
 Setting up a safe, hygienic, transparent and economic dairy supply chain is a major challenge in the food and agriculture industry

 Milk and milk products are widely consumed all over the world.
 The processed milk comes from the cattle, buffaloes, goats and sheep and the products include butter, cheese and yogurt.
 The value of the dairy market is estimated to be about 720 billion US dollars with milk standing 3rd amongst the other agriculture commodities.